Khabibulix/Khabibulix/README.md

 <h2><u>I want to learn ...</u></h2>

 - Go for practicing cloud
-- Rust
 - Lua for Nmap Script Engine
 - Ruby for Metasploit exploits
 - Assembly for Atari Developping and reverse engineering
 - C
 - PHP for back-end analysis and scripts creating
 - MySQL
-- React JS because i like Javascript
+- PERL because i like it

 <hr>